Jollywatt/typst-fletcher/src/nodes.typ

   if shape == auto {
     // if no shape is matched to node arguments
-    // default shape can be given via set-style(node: (shape: ..)) if "shape" in ctx-style-node {
+    // default shape can be given via set-style(node: (shape: ..)) if "shape" in node-styles {
-      shape = ctx-style-node.shape
+      shape = node-styles.shape
     }
   }